Fourth Line Pty Ltd ACN 628 372 378 (we or us) are aware of the importance of protecting the privacy of individuals who come in contact with us.

-We are bound by the 13 Australian Privacy Principles contained in the Privacy Act 1988 (Cth).
+We apply the 13 Australian Privacy Principles contained in the Privacy Act 1988 (Cth).
 The Australian Privacy Principles set out the way in which organisations can collect, use, keep secure and disclose personal information, including sensitive information.
 The Privacy Act also generally gives individuals the right to know what personal information an organisation holds about them and the right to correct that information if it is wrong.
 Further information on the Australian Privacy law is available from the Office of the Australian Information Commissioner (oaic.gov.au).

 ‘Personal information’ is information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified individual or an individual who is reasonably identifiable.